milesroberts-123/slim-sweep-cnn/README.md

 - [x] add parameter Q for scaling demographic factors

+- [x] expand ranges of simulation parameters

+- [x] include both neutral (s < 1/N) and selection (s > 1/N) scenarios

+- [x] modify slim rule to append output of failure count and fixation times into single files

+- [x] investigate recombination rate * selfing rate interaction

+- [x] add rule to extract outputs of simulations from log files, so that I don't have to make lots of intermediate files?

+- [x] add R script to do stratified sampling of simulations

 - [ ] calculate fixation time error from scaled and non-scaled simulations, 100 replicates

 - [ ] modify simulation to continue until the present day, restart if sweep is not fixed by present day (add parameter G for Generations post-burn in to run simulation)

-- [ ] add R script to do stratified sampling of simulations

 - [ ] add script to tune hyperparameters

-- [ ] add rule to extract outputs of simulations from log files, so that I don't have to make lots of intermediate files?

 - [ ] modify fitting script to use best hyperparameters found during tuning.
 Hyperparameters: dropout rate (0 - 0.8), number of convolution + pooling layers, number of neurons for dense layers

-- [x] expand ranges of simulation parameters

-- [x] include both neutral (s < 1/N) and selection (s > 1/N) scenarios

 - [ ] add clonal reproduction?

-- [x] investigate recombination rate * selfing rate interaction

 - [ ] include polyploidy?

 - [ ] include population structure? (track time for mutation to fix when it needs to migrate to another population first)

 - [ ] use gpu instead of cpu for training model

-- [ ] modify slim rule to append output of failure count and fixation times into single files

 - [ ] re-write neural network as a function with hyperparameters